tablelandnetwork/docs/docs/fundamentals/databases.md

   - relational database
 ---

-Although an oversimplification, the Tableland network is sorta like a bunch of SQL databases communicating & agreeing with one another about table state directed by on-chain instructions.
+Although an oversimplification, the Tableland network is sorta like a bunch of SQL databases communicating & agreeing with one another about table state directed by onchain instructions.
 It's important to understand the very basics of what databases are and why a permissionless relational database is a perfect solution for scaling structured web3 data.

 ## Background